 Why Relabel Customised Clothing?

 The majority of people that choose to relabel their embroidered or printed clothing are established brands looking to make their garments appear more professional and to create a consistent brand.
-If you’re an established fashion brand or t-shirt business you don’t want the manufacturer’s brand inside your finished product.
+If you’re a small startup, relabelling may be an additional cost you just don’t need, but for established brands, relabelling can be essential.

 What Are The Costs of Relabelling?

 Relabelling is quite a labour intensive process, so it does cost more to add relabelling to your order.
 There are three elements you need to consider:

 - Designing your label (if you do not already have artwork, this will need to be created)

 - Producing your labels (the minimum order quantity is usually 500 labels)